jrmlhermitte/jrmlhermitte.github.io/_posts/2025-11-01-ai-agent-comparison-part-1.md

 Each phase was triggered manually, letting the agent hand off to the next.
 Minimal hints were provided to maintain parity across models.

-To keep the playing field level, I **disabled all external MCP servers and plugins**.
+To maintain a level playing field, **all external MCP servers and plugins were disabled**.
 Each agent relied purely on its internal reasoning and the provided project files.

 This setup ensured that each model faced identical constraints.
 No hidden context, no external tools; just reasoning and code.

 ## What's Next

-In **Part 2**, I'll share the quantitative and qualitative results: how many lines of code each added, where they excelled, and which one I'd actually use day‑to‑day.
+**Part 2** details the quantitative and qualitative results: how many lines of code each added, where they excelled, and which model proved practical for day-to-day use.

 If you'd like to follow the full series: